TketEZ/tketEZ/README.md

 ## My projects

-There's a few projects here already, and i'm learning new things every day so there will probably be some more cool contraptions when you next check back here.
-The really exciting things are in my private repositories, which you'll have to ask me about when we next talk 😀
+There's a few projects here already, and i'm learning new things every day so there will probably be some more cool contraptions when you next check back.

 ## Contact me 📫